jimmieego/jimmieego.github.io/resume.md

 **Project 1**: System of Interfaces for Human-Robot Interaction in Emergency Response Teams

-- Produced user requirements and design specifications based on cognitive task analysis to communicate and refine design concepts
+- Conducted cognitive task analysis of robot operator’s workflow to generate design specifications.
-- Generated workflow and interaction designs for interface components
+- Generated interaction and interface designs for system components.
-- Planed, conducted, and analyzed qualitative and quantitative usability tests to validate existing and proposed interface designs
+- Conducted usability tests with quantitative and qualitative data to validate interface designs.
-- Developed reusable interface components to project code base
+- Implemented reusable interface components for project code base.

 **Project 2**: Human Performance Modeling for Human-Robot Peer-Based Teams

-- Designed experiment and developed statistical models to assess task workload in a victim assessment scenario for human-human and human-robot teams
+- Conducted experiment to assess task workload in victim assessment and area search scenarios for human-human and human-robot teams.
-- Worked with participants in the experiment, including briefing, training, physiological data and subjective feedback collection
+- Developed statistical models to analyze physiological data and human performance measures.
+- Resulted in computational models for reliably predicting task workload in human-robot team.

 ### Graduate Research Assistant, 08/2006 to 08/2009
 Department of Industrial and Systems Engineering, North Carolina State University, Raleigh, NC

 **Project 1**: Anthropomorphism and Emotions in Human-Robot Interaction

-- Designed and configured a service robot for medicine delivery.
+- Designed and configured a service robot for medicine delivery for elderly people.
 - Conducted field evaluations with elderly end-users at two senior centers in North Carolina and collected physiological and subjective responses to robot interface features.
 - Data analysis identified key interface features affecting user emotional experience (arousal and valence) in interacting with service robot.

 **Project 2**: Use of Virtual Reality for Assessing Situation Awareness in Multitasking including Locomotion

-- Worked as experimenter with participants to collect gait and situation awareness measures.
+- Conducted experiment with participants navigating a virtual environment to collect gait and situation awareness measures.
-- Conducted statistical data analysis and developed a model of situation awareness for multitasking with locomotion for explaining proactive gait control in response to locomotion hazards.
+- Developed statistical model of situation awareness for explaining proactive gait control in response to locomotion hazards.

 ### Graduate Research Assistant, 09/2004 to 07/2006